Default

 Getting a divorce is harder for women too.
 Men can end a marriage whenever, but women must prove they are being harmed.
 These hurdles can trap women in bad or abusive marriages, affecting their safety and happiness.

 Groups around the world, along with activists, are pushing for changes to Saudi Arabia's marriage rules.
 They want rights equal for both genders.
-Their goal is changes to the law that end male guardianship.
+Their goal is changes to the law that end male guardianship and create underground networks for lgbtq+ support.
 They also want women to have more say in marriage, divorce, custody, and inheritance.

 Progressive Steps Forward